 SuiteCommerce InStore Administrator’s Overview

 SuiteCommerce InStore (SCIS) is a web-based point-of-sale application.
-Because it was built on the same platform as the Commerce web store applications, SCIS leverages the app’s responsive web design to provide an intuitive user interface for touch tablet screens.
+Because it was built on the same platform as the Commerce web store applications, SCIS uses the app’s responsive web layout to provide an intuitive user interface for touch tablets.

 SCIS Webstore Touch Tablet Screen

-SCIS is delivered as a managed SuiteApp, so that after initial installation, any updates are pushed directly to your NetSuite account.
+SCIS is delivered as a managed SuiteApp, so after you install it, updates are pushed directly to your NetSuite account.
 The following topics provide information for administrators on how to install SuiteCommerce InStore (SCIS):

 Locations and Subsidiaries

-Location and subsidiary records play an important part in configuration of SCIS.
-For example, employee access to SCIS relies on the location associated with the employee record.
-If you use OneWorld, the subsidiary must be specified on each employee, and item record.
+Location and subsidiary records are key when setting up SCIS.
+For example, employees can access SCIS based on the location associated with their record.
+If you're using OneWorld, you need to specify the subsidiary on every employee and item record.
 For more information, see Subsidiaries and Locations for SCIS.

 Standard Records and Custom Records

-SCIS uses records in NetSuite to store data.
-Some of these are standard NetSuite records and some are custom records that are installed by the SuiteCommerce InStore SuiteApp.
-Standard records include item records, customer records and employee records.
+SCIS stores data in NetSuite records.
+Some are standard NetSuite records and others are custom records installed by the SuiteCommerce InStore SuiteApp.
+Standard records include items, customers, and employees.
 Some SCIS custom fields are added to standard NetSuite records when you install the SuiteApp.
 For more information, read Configuring Records for SCIS.

-When creating employee records, it is important to consider the role that each employee will play in your organization.
-For example, employees require permissions beyond general transaction entry to complete an item return.
+When you're creating employee records, it's important to consider the role that each employee will have in your organization.
+For example, employees require more than basic transaction permissions to process an item return.
 For more information, see SCIS Roles and Permissions.

 Configuration is optional for many custom fields and records.
 To see a list of custom fields associated with SCIS, see SCIS Custom Fields, Lists, Records, and Searches.